By Chanté Eliaszadeh | Updated June 2026

 Challenges:

-- Withdrawal delays for cold storage assets (24-48 hours typical)
+- Withdrawal delays for cold-storage assets

-- Counterparty risk—custodian insolvency or bankruptcy
+- Counterparty risk — custodian insolvency or bankruptcy

-- Less control—custodian policies govern transaction approvals
+- Less control — the custodian’s policies govern transaction approvals

 When Third-Party Custody Required: